Established in the West Country for over 145 years

 In March 2017, Stags acquired the long-established and renowned firm of Ward & Chowen in Tavistock, which became our 21st office.
 As a firm of Chartered Surveyors who operated in Tavistock for over 180 years, Ward & Chowen were a very welcome addition to Stags, adding to our sales and residential lettings portfolio, Professional Services team and introducing the Tavistock Livestock Market.

 Then, in June 2018, Stags acquired the Totnes firm of sales, lettings, rural professional and commercial agents, Michelmore Hughes.
-While the estate agency and residential lettings side of the Michelmore Hughes business moved to the Stags Totnes office, managed by Partner James Baker, the rural professional and commercial property aspects of the firm remain at their previous address in Totnes town centre, operating under the brand Michelmore Hughes Stags.
+While the estate agency and residential lettings side of the Michelmore Hughes business moved to the Stags Totnes office, managed by Partner James Baker, the rural professional and commercial property aspects of the firm remain at their previous address in Totnes town centre at Fore Street.

 Today, the modern Stags still upholds its core principles of good old-fashioned qualities, such as courtesy, first-class service and professionalism, which have helped earn a well-deserved reputation for excellence.

-However, it is also a forward-thinking practice, which has grown to form a network of 21 regional offices, spread across the South West, but working together cohesively as one practice.
+However, it is also a forward-thinking practice, which has grown to form a network of 22 regional offices, spread across the South West, but working together cohesively as one business.

 As a 21st Century estate agency, Stags is continuously striving to improve its service, without compromising its traditional values.
 It does so through innovation, training, proven best practices and by embracing changes, particularly in digital technology, including a bespoke sophisticated database, which ensures that no serious buyer can fail to come into contact with any properties marketed by the firm.

-We take great pride in the trust placed in our name and our reputation guarantees that we will work in your best interests.
+We take great pride in the trust placed in our name, brand and reputation guarantees that we will work in your best interests.